 PIT tag detection and calculation of outmigration estimates occur in the year following the marking season, and thus, total emigration results are reported one year after the mark-year.
-For example, the data presented in Table B-3 column 2019 represent outmigration of juvenile steelhead from that year, derived from fish PIT tagged and released in the fall of 2018 and detected from September 2018 through August 2019.
-Based on combined detections of PIT tagged fish from within and out of the Okanogan subbasin, a total of $10,705 \pm 2,363$ juvenile steelhead outmigrated from the defined strata.
+For example, the data presented in Table B-3 column 2020 represent outmigration of juvenile steelhead from that year, derived from fish PIT tagged and released in the fall of 2019 and detected from September 2019 through August 2020.
+Based on combined detections of PIT tagged fish from within and out of the Okanogan subbasin, a total of 7,651 \pm 1,664 juvenile steelhead outmigrated from the defined strata, continuing the downward trend observed since peak estimated outmigration in 2017.
+The reduced number of smolts correlates and is likely explained by the limited number of adult Steelhead spawning seen since 2018 (Table-1 in results).
 The proportion of outmigrants varied by survey reach and distance from the confluence with the Okanogan River.
 A higher proportion of the total age-1 and older juvenile steelhead outmigrated in the lower reaches of Omak creek compared with the upper reaches (Figure B-14).
 A similar trend was documented in Salmon Creek (Figure B-15), where a larger proportion of fish outmigrated from the lower reaches, compared with higher in the watershed.
-A cumulative proportion of downstream observations was calculated for each tributary since outmigration estimates began in 2014 to help explain wide confidence intervals in certain tributaries, as well as to illuminate which are most successful at producing outmigrating steelhead (Figure B-16).
-Of note is the section of Omak Creek above the falls (6.3%) and Ninemile Creek (3.5%) which flows into Lake Osoyoos, have shown a significantly lower rates than the average of 13% of age 1+ steelhead outmigration detected at mainstem Okanogan and Columbia River interrogation sites.
-This would suggest a greater amount of residual and adfluvial O. mykiss in those two strata and therefore, along with the wide confidence intervals, were not added to the 2019 total outmigrant estimate.
-Conversely, Bonaparte Creek (28.4%) stands out on the upper end of the scale, however this population is significantly smaller than other key contributors, Lower Omak and Salmon Creeks.
+Cumulative proportion of downstream observations were calculated for each tributary since outmigration estimates began in 2014 to help explain wide confidence intervals in certain tributaries, as well as to illuminate which are most successful at producing true outmigrating steelhead (Figure B-16).
+Of note is the section of Omak Creek above Mission falls (5.6%) and Ninemile Creek (2.9%) which flows into Lake Osoyoos, have shown a significantly lower rates than the average of 12.6% of age 1+ steelhead detected at mainstem Okanogan and Columbia River interrogation sites.
+This would suggest a greater amount of residual and adfluvial O. mykiss in those two strata and therefore, along with the wide confidence intervals, were not added to the total outmigrant estimate (previous year's reports had included Ninemile estimates into the sum but have been recalculated for this 2020 version).
+Conversely, Bonaparte Creek (26.3%) stands out on the upper end of the spectrum, however this population is significantly smaller than other key contributors, Lower Omak and Salmon Creeks.

-In the Canadian portion of the Okanagan subbasin, outmigration estimates can only be attributed to each individual tributary due to the proximity of lakes within the mainstem Okanagan.
+In the Canadian portion of the Okanagan subbasin, outmigration estimates can only be attributed to each individual tributary due to the proximity of lakes within this area of the mainstem Okanagan.
 Outmigrating O. mykiss from tributaries cannot always be predicted to make up anadromous stocks as they may be adfluvial Rainbow Trout from the lake systems.
 Detections downstream of suwiws (Osoyoos Lake) in following years will indicate the migratory life histories of tagged O. mykiss.
-O.mykiss tagged in akskwakwant (Inkaneep) and Shuttleworth creeks have been detected in juvenile bypass facilities in the Columbia River (John Day Dam and Rocky Reach Dam).
+Tagged O. mykiss from akskwakwant (Inkaneep) and Shuttleworth creeks have been detected in juvenile bypass facilities in the Columbia River (John Day Dam and Rocky Reach Dam).